12/13/23

 Tour Posters: Sympathetic Resonance Trio

-Here are posters for the Barents tour of the Sympathetic Resonance Trio, which offers a program of timeless songs on the theme of peace, empathy and international cooperation during wartime.
+Here are posters for the Barents tour of the Sympathetic Resonance Trio, which offers a program of timeless songs on the theme of nature, peace, empathy and international cooperation during wartime.

 11/18/23